pegasis470/compound-calculator/README.md

  stage 1 -> takes a single input repesenting the number of elements to be inputed later on stage 2 -> a for loop sets in action with its range in 0 to entered number in stage 1 that takes the elements and adds them and after the loop it displays the quotient of the final sum and number of entered elements fac() -> This takes a single input.
-Using a for loop it keeps multiplying the number series from 1 to the entered number and after the loop displays the final result main() -> this is the main function for execustion this takes input for the user leting them choose the optarion it uses switch() on the input and checks cases in +,-,*,/,#,! and default. each case calls this corresponding function in the following manner:
+Using a for loop it keeps multiplying the number series from 1 to the entered number and after the loop displays the final result binary() ->this takes an binary number and prints the decimal converstion of that number. decimal() -> it takes an intiger and converts it into binary using loops. main() -> this is the main function for execustion this takes input for the user leting them choose the optarion it uses switch() on the input and checks cases in +,-,*,/,#,! and default. each case calls this corresponding function in the following manner:
 '+' addition,i.e,add()
 '-' substraction,i.e,sub()